chenrouyi/blog/_posts/2019-12-19-github-tutorial.markdown

 ## Step 5: Create a new branch
 **Now that you've made a new commit, let's try something a little more advanced.**

 **Say you want to make a new feature but are worried about making changes to the main project while developing the feature.
-This is where git branches come in. **
+This is where git branches come in.**

 **Branches allow you to move back and forth between 'states' of a project.
 For instance, if you want to add a new page to your website you can create a new branch just for that page without affecting the main part of the project.
 Once you're done with the page, you can merge your changes from your branch into the master branch.
-When you create a new branch, Git keeps track of which commit your branch 'branched' off of, so it knows the history behind all the files. **
+When you create a new branch, Git keeps track of which commit your branch 'branched' off of, so it knows the history behind all the files.**

-**Let's say you are on the master branch and want to create a new branch to develop your web page.
+Let's say you are on the master branch and want to create a new branch to develop your web page.
 Here's what you'll do: Run git checkout -b <my branch name>.
-This command will automatically create a new branch and then 'check you out' on it, meaning git will move you to that branch, off of the master branch.**
+This command will automatically create a new branch and then check you out on it, meaning git will move you to that branch, off of the master branch

 **After running the above command, you can use the git branch command to confirm that your branch was created:**